 Associate Degree in Electronic Technology

 Similar to the certificate in electronics technology, associate degree programs in electronic technology cover technical subjects as well as general education.
 Students prepare for positions in electromagnetic communication technology by learning about wiring, testing equipment and electrical codes.
 General electronic technology associate degrees can prepare graduates to work in jobs such as telecommunications field service engineers and research and development specialists.
-There are no additional prerequisites expected of applicants to an associate degree program in electronic technology.

 Since the early days of telecommunications, with the invention of the telegraph, electrical technologists have been repairing communications equipment.
 In the modern era, prospective technologists also are tasked with programming automated machines and troubleshooting electronic systems.
 Specific courses may include: